snlabs-tech/SN-Rating-Model/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

-The **SN Rating Model** is a financial and qualitative scoring system designed to generate structured company rating reports based on financial ratios, qualitative factors, and configurable scoring rules.
+The **SN Rating Model** uses generic, illustrative financial ratios and scoring bands that have not been probability‑of‑default (PD) validated or approved for regulatory capital or IFRS 9/CECL use.
+It is intended for educational, exploratory and prototype purposes only.
+Users may customize the configuration and calibrate the score‑to‑PD or grade mapping to align with their own internally validated models and governance frameworks.

 The project supports two main use cases: